Abby-Dennin/Animation-Production-Plan-Generator/README.md

  A form to give generative ai information to help you buiild an animation production plan

 # How To Run

+NOTE: Make sure you insert your openAI API key in server/openaiService.js

 To install necessary software go the project root folders for both the frontend and server folders, and enter: `npm i`

 Enter the server folder, and run `npm install -g nodemon`